-• For Girls: only hair bows purchased at Dennis uniform are permitted.

-For Boys: no hair accessories.
+- For Girls: only hair bows purchased at Dennis uniform are permitted. - For Boys: no hair accessories.
 Hair must be worn neatly combed above the collar, eyebrows, and ears.
 No lines, mohawks, coloring, etc. Hair length is not to pass the eyebrows regardless of style.
 No facial hair for boys.
+Hair must be kept max 2 inches in height.
 Disruptive or distracting is not permissible.
 Disruptive or distracting hair styling is determined solely by school administration.